Ugh, monthly debt payments, am I right?

 Here’s what we usually recommend:

 First: Each month, aim to put something toward Future You — ideally 20% (or more, if you can swing it) of your take-home pay, but whatever you can do is great to start.
 That would include debt payments above the minimums, saving, and / or investing.
-(Although if you have a lot of debt or big financial goals, and you can swing it, it might be good to do more than 20%.)
+(If you have a lot of debt or big financial goals, and you can swing it, it might even be good to do more than 20%.)

-Next: Once you’re free of those killer interest rates, switch focus and put that extra paper toward building an emergency fund of three to six months’ worth of take-home pay.
+Next: Once you’re free of those painful interest rates, switch focus and put that extra paper toward building an emergency fund of three to six months’ worth of take-home pay.
 (Don’t stop paying the minimum payments on any lower-interest rate debts, though.
 Missing minimums can wreak serious havoc on your credit report.)

 Then: When you only have debts with interest rates of less than 5% and have built up your emergency cushion, turn your entire focus to debts between 5–10% — and then investing.

 Why not pay those debts off, too?
 So glad you asked.